Korikanas/Data-Explainability-Chatbot/README.md

 # Data Explainability Chatbot

-Developed as my final-year B.Tech project, this chatbot provides explainability for machine learning and deep learning models by generating natural language explanations of model predictions.
+This chatbot provides explainability for machine learning and deep learning models by generating natural language explanations of model predictions.
 It integrates state-of-the-art XAI (Explainable AI) techniques to enhance trust, interpretability, and transparency in AI systems.

 ---